 In the early days, the internet wasn’t this advanced.
 It was operated using a sequence of commands and networks were formed using IP addresses.
 Nonetheless, networks are still formed using interconnected IP addresses.
 However, the functioning of the internet is more advanced now.
 Now IP addresses are associated with domain names, which makes it easier for humans to remember the addresses to various websites at a time.

-After understanding exactly what is a domain name, it is easier to understand its how do domains works.
-To gain access to a website, you need to enter the URL in your browser, which sends a request out to the Domain Name Server (DNS).
+After understanding exactly what is a domain name, it is easier to understand how does the domains work.
+To gain access to a website, you need to enter the URL in your browser, which sends a request out to the (DNS).
 Consider it as a giant phone book that has all the IP addresses and associated domain names.
-Understand how domains works in 3 steps as given below-
+Understand how domains work in 3 steps as given below-

 Domains working process